fooock/alastria-deploy/README.md

 # Alastria deployments
 Different methods to deploy Alastria.
 * If you want to deploy Alastria in a machine without any prerequisites, go to the [standalone installation](standalone).
-* If you want to install Alastria using Docker and docker-compose, go to the [docker installation](docker) folder.
+* If you want to install Alastria using Docker, go to the [docker installation](docker) folder.

 ## Requirements
 Ubuntu 16.04 LTS